Toronto's Ultimate Chocolate Tour

 Toronto (and Canada) is fairly young in the chocolate industry, compared to cities like London and Paris.
 However, we've made great strides in recent years.
 SOMA Chocolate, one of our tour partners, has won several awards at the International Chocolate Awards and the Academy of Chocolate.
 Their 2 stores boast a huge variety of bars from different cacao origins, which sometimes makes it hard to decide which chocolate to purchase.
 Fear not though, as we'll walk you through how to taste and choose chocolate while on the tour, leaving you with a better idea of your personal chocolate palate.

 SOMA Chocolate is one of the handful of chocolate makers in Toronto, who import cocoa beans and make the chocolate from scratch, experimenting with various techniques to tease the best flavours out from the beans.
 In contrast, most of the chocolate shops in Toronto work with high quality couverture chocolate from companies such as Valrhona, Cacao Barry and Callebaut, mixing various chocolate with flavours, nuts, and so forth to form their own beautiful creations.
 You'll get a good representation of both types of chocolate shops on the tour, as well as other stores that work with chocolate in various ways.
-We'll visit a patisserie with a different flavour chocolate bar for every alphabet, as well as a chocolatier who uses her years of experience in spices to create intriguing chocolate truffles.
+We'll get to try chocolate fondue with unique flavours, savour beautiful chocolate bonbons almost too beautiful to eat, and more.
 Whether your affinity is for dark chocolate or white chocolate, you'll find something to love on this tour.

-Come join us chocolate lovers for an afternoon in sweetness!
+Come join us for an afternoon in chocolate heaven!

 |Medium to Difficult, 5 - 20min walk between stops.
 End point is 21min walk from start point.
 Please take note if you have mobility considerations.